-- This booklet. - Medicare card - Private insurance information, if you have any. - A list of your medications - 2 packages of your favorite gum (unless you have dentures) - · Bathrobe, slippers, pajamas, loose comfortable clothing - Toothbrush, toothpaste, mouthwash, comb, deodorant, soap, shaving supplies, tissues, and perhaps earplugs - Glasses, contact lenses, hearing aids, dentures, and their storage containers labeled with your name thing
+- Medicare card, if you are a Medicare patient. - Private insurance information, if you have any. - A list of your medications. - 2 packages of your favorite gum (unless you have dentures). - Bathrobe, slippers, pajamas, loose comfortable clothing. - Toothbrush, toothpaste, mouthwash, comb, deodorant, soap, shaving supplies, tissues, and perhaps earplugs. - Glasses, contact lenses, hearing aids, dentures, and their storage containers labeled with your name. - Cane, crutches, walker, labeled with your name.